apache/cordova-docs/www/docs/en/dev/guide/platforms/ios/index.md

 ### Using build.json

-Alternatively, you could specify these flags in a build configuration file (default: `build.json` or add the `--buildConfig` flag to the same commands, e.g. `cordova build ios --buildConfig=..build.json`).
+Alternatively, you could specify these flags in a build configuration file (default: `build.json` or add the `--buildConfig` flag to the same commands, so you can also use other file names e.g. `cordova build ios --buildConfig=../customBuild.json`).
 Here's a sample of a build configuration file:

 For automatic signing, where provisioning profiles are managed automatically by Xcode (recommended):